HersheyTaichou/CodeBible/content/Networking/MS Virtual Adapter.md

+---
-# Microsoft Wi-Fi Direct Virtual Adapter
+title: Microsoft Wi-Fi Direct Virtual Adapter
+---

 This can sometimes cause issues and slow down network connections.
 Use these steps to disable it